jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 }
 ```

-You have now successfully added a submodel descriptor to the digital twin and made it accessible for comsumption.
-In the next step of the tutorial you will learn to find and consume digital twins.
+Bob has now successfully added a submodel descriptor to the digital twin and made the Submodel accessible for comsumption.
+In the next step of the tutorial Alice will find and consume the digital twin and its submodel.

-#### Registering new Submodels at an existing Digital Twins
+#### Registering new Submodels at existing Digital Twins

 If you want to add a submodel to an already existing digital twin, you just need to reference the ID (UUID )of the digital twin in the submodel to link the two.